The National Children’s Bureau was DfE's national delivery partner for the Early Years Stronger Practice Hubs programme until 31 March 2026.

 Each Early Years Stronger Practice Hub supports other early years settings regionally to improve outcomes for children in their local area across the Early Years Foundation Stage (EYFS), but specifically focusing on areas of development identified as local priorities, including but not exclusive to: personal social and emotional development (PSED); communication and language, and early literacy and maths.

-If you have questions about the Early Years Stronger Practice Hubs programme, please email NCB at [email protected]
+Find out more about the Early Years Stronger Practice Hubs programme at https://www.strongerpracticehubs.org.uk/